mac-comp128-f22/project-template-shared-repo-zebra-cakes/README.md

             - BSTTreeVisualization(double width, double height) :: Creates a binary tree visualization.

-            - createCoordinates() :: Creates coordinates to be used in the visualization.
+            - createCoordinates() :: Creates coordinates to be used in the visualization

             - addGraphics(E data) :: adds graphics based on data input

             - createGraphics(Node<E> root) :: Creates graphics

-            -

 NilNode